-5D and 5E both require a factual determination on your part.
-This may be challenging in the sense that you might not know or it might be difficult for you to determine whether someone in fact has a physical, psychological, or substance-related impairment.
+5D and 5E both require a factual determination.
+This may be challenging in the sense that the physical therapist might not know or easily be able to determine whether someone in fact has a physical, psychological, or substance-related impairment.
 In addition, it might be difficult to determine whether such impairment may be adversely affecting his or her professional responsibilities.

-Moreover, once you do make these determinations, the obligation under 5D centers not on reporting, but on encouraging the colleague to seek assistance.
-However, the obligation under 5E does focus on reporting.
-But note that 5E discusses reporting when a colleague is unable to perform, whereas 5D discusses encouraging colleagues to seek assistance when the impairment may adversely affect his or her professional responsibilities.
-So, 5D discusses something that may be affecting performance, whereas 5E addresses a situation in which someone is clearly unable to perform.
+Moreover, once the physical therapist does make these determinations, the obligation under 5D centers not on reporting, but on encouraging the colleague to seek assistance, while the obligation under 5E does focus on reporting.
+But note that 5E discusses reporting when a colleague is unable to perform; whereas, 5D discusses encouraging colleagues to seek assistance when the impairment may adversely affect their professional responsibilities.
+So, 5D discusses something that may be affecting performance, while 5E addresses a situation in which someone clearly is unable to perform.
 The 2 situations are distinct.
-In addition, it is important to note that 5E does not mandate to whom you report; it gives you discretion to determine the appropriate authority.
+In addition, it is important to note that 5E does not mandate to whom the physical therapist reports; it provides discretion to determine the appropriate authority.